tiangolo/babun-docker/README.md

 ## Description

-Workaround / fix to allow using [Docker Toolbox](https://www.docker.com/toolbox) from [Babun](http://babun.github.io/) in Windows.
+Workaround / fix to allow using [Docker Toolbox](https://www.docker.com/toolbox) from [Babun](http://babun.github.io/) or Cygwin in Windows.

-It could work for Cygwin with some little modifications, but if you are using Cygwin, you should be using Babun.
+If you are using Cygwin, you should be using Babun.
 It's an improved Cygwin.
+Nevertheless, the latest versions of **babun-docker** work in Cygwin too.

 This program installs [winpty](https://github.com/rprichard/winpty), sets the environment variables and creates a function to embed ```docker```, and to allow non-tty connections.

 It also checks if the default docker-machine is running, if not, it tries to start it and set the environment to use it.

-And it also sets up shared folders in VirtualBox for each drive in your Windows and mounts them inside the virtual machine (docker-machine), to allow using volumes with Docker (from any drive in your Windows, which is even more than what comes by default with the Docker Toolbox) to allow using commands like:
+And it also sets up shared folders in VirtualBox for each drive in your Windows (although you can configure which drives to use if you want) and mounts them inside the virtual machine (docker-machine), to allow using volumes with Docker (from any drive in your Windows, which is even more than what comes by default with the Docker Toolbox) to allow using commands like:

 ```
 docker run -d -v $(pwd):/var/www ubuntu ping google.com